ecupaio/dcgffl/_events/spring-2022-early-registration.md

   zip: ''

 ---
 Mark your calendars: Early Registration for returning players will open on **Wednesday, January 26, at 7pm**.
-At that time, returning players should refresh this site page until the registration link is visible.
+At that time, returning players should [**refresh this link**]() until the form is active.
 This will register you for the Spring 2022 season (Season XXII), which runs from mid-March to late May.

 _This early registration is limited to 100 players_ - so don't delay, register immediately at 7pm to secure your spot!
 After the early spots are filled, registration will be made available to all players the following week.